 Plumbing Considerations for Installing an Outdoor Shower

 In QLD (and do check with your local council or shire on what the plumbing requirements are), if your outdoor shower has tempered water (ie hot and cold water), then it must have a roof and there needs to be a grated drain that connects to the sewer for drainage.
-The shower needs to be installed in such a way to ensure no surface or ground water can discharge into the same grate.
+The shower needs to be installed in such a way to ensure no surface or ground water can discharge into a stormwater grate.

-If you choose to have only cold water to your outdoor shower (which most tend to do), it won’t require a roof and the water can drain to storm water.
+If you choose to have only cold water to your outdoor shower (which most tend to do), it won’t require a roof and the water can drain to stormwater.

 Ensuring your shower has sufficient drainage is really important.
 A shower produces a lot of water and the run off needs to have somewhere to go.